AI Scavenger Hunt: Part 2

 What AI does remarkably well: Within a conversation, models maintain impressive coherence—tracking context, remembering details you mentioned, building on earlier exchanges.

-Your mission: Give the AI a persistent instruction early in the conversation, then watch it drift away from that instruction as you continue chatting.
+Your mission: Give the AI a persistent instruction early in the conversation, then watch it drift away.

 Strategies to try: